homestar92/ring-lardner-transcriptions/Sick 'Em.md

 “Do you think you could get Fogarty offen the Cubs?”
 I says.

 “Could I get him?” says Red.
 “Sure I could get him!
 They just give me notice that they’d ast waivers.
 But what do I want with Fogarty?
 He’s another one just like this Smitty we got.
 I give him the oncet over to-day on their bench, and if they’s anybody in the world that’s lazier’n Smitty, he’s him.
-Don’t you think we’re carryin’ enough excess baggage?”’
+Don’t you think we’re carryin’ enough excess baggage?”

 Then I told him what Barnett’d told me, only I made it even stronger.
 At first he called me a nut, and it took me pretty near till the game was over to coax him into it.
 He’d just gave up when the gang come in.